X-ray binary: High-mass X-ray binary

 A high-mass X-ray binary (HMXB) is a binary star system that is strong in X rays, and in which the normal stellar component is a massive star: usually an O or B star, a blue supergiant, or in some cases, a red supergiant or a Wolf–Rayet star.

 The compact, X-ray emitting, component is a neutron star or black hole.

 A fraction of the stellar wind of the massive normal star is captured by the compact object, and produces X-rays as it falls onto the compact object.

 In a high-mass X-ray binary, the massive star dominates the emission of optical light, while the compact object is the dominant source of X-rays.

 The massive stars are very luminous and therefore easily detected.

 One of the most famous high-mass X-ray binaries is Cygnus X-1, which was the first identified black hole candidate.

-Other HMXBs include Vela X-1 (not to be confused with Vela X), and 4U 1700-37.
+Other HMXBs include Vela X-1 (not to be confused with Vela X), and 4U 1700−37.

 The variability of HMXBs are observed in the form of X-ray pulsars and not X-ray bursters.
 These X-ray pulsars are due to the accretion of matter magnetically funneled into the poles of the compact companion.
 The stellar wind and Roche lobe overflow of the massive normal star accretes in such large quantities, the transfer is very unstable and creates a short lived mass transfer.

 Once a HMXB has reached its end, if the periodicity of the binary was less than a year, it can become a single red giant with a neutron core or a single neutron star.
 With a longer periodicity, a year and beyond, the HMXB can become a double neutron star binary if uninterrupted by a supernova.

+Be star binaries

+Be/X-ray binaries

+Be/X-ray binaries (BeXRBs) are a class of high-mass X-ray binaries that consist of a Be star and a neutron star.
+The neutron star is usually in a wide highly elliptical orbit around the Be star.
+The Be stellar wind forms a disk confined to a plane often different from the orbital plane of the neutron star.
+When the neutron star passes through the Be disk, it accretes a large mass of hot gas in a short time.
+As the gas falls onto the neutron star, a bright flare in hard X-rays is seen.

+Be–white dwarf X-ray binary systems

+Be–white dwarf X-ray binary systems (BeWDs) are a rare type of X-ray binary consisting of a white dwarf that accretes matter from a rapidly-rotating Be star.
+These systems form through binary evolution where mass transfer spins up the accretor to become a Be star while the donor evolves into a white dwarf.
+Only eight BeWDs are known, though theoretical models say they should be 7 times more common than Be/neutron star binaries.